Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 To create the AdnFat deformer first select the base mesh and then the fat tissue mesh.
 Then press the ![AdnFat](images/adn_fat.png){style="width:4%"} shelf button or go to AdonisFX Menu > *Fat*.

 To create the AdnFat deformer with some initial customisation, double-click the shelf button or press the option box in the menu item.
-This will display a pop-up window that will allow to do some initial customisation, as well as creating the deformer with a custom name.
+This will display a pop-up window that will allow doing some initial customisation, as well as creating the deformer with a custom name.
 Once all data has been provided press the *Create* button and the deformer will get created.

 <figure>
   <img src="images/setup_fat_1.png">
   <figcaption><b>Figure 8</b>: AdnFat deformer creation scenario.</figcaption>
 </figure>

-After basic configuration, to alter the dynamics of the fat layer (e.g adding or reducing the jiggle) it is advisable to tweak the main attributes like: *Iterations*, *Substeps*, *Global Damping Multiplier* or the per-constraint stiffness values in the *Override Constraint Stiffness* section.
+After basic configuration, to alter the dynamics of the fat layer (e.g. adding or reducing the jiggle) it is advisable to tweak the main attributes like: *Iterations*, *Substeps*, *Global Damping Multiplier* or the per-constraint stiffness values in the *Override Constraint Stiffness* section.

 ### Paint Weights